 Norwegian Open AI Lab

 In order to further imrove AI education and research at NTNU, and thus contribute to the development of AI in greater society, we focus on the following objectives:

-- More resources for research, teaching and supervision at NTNU to accommodate the growth in interest in machine learning and AI.
+- Generating more resources for research, teaching and supervision at NTNU to accommodate the high increase in interest in machine learning and AI.

-- High visibility of world class research and development in AI, Machine Learning and Big Data Analytics to attract talents from inside and outside Norway, and ultimately create new jobs in the country.
+- Increasing the visibility of excellent research and development of AI, Machine Learning and Big Data Analytics in order to attract talents from both Norway and abroad, with a final objective of generating new Norwegian workplaces.